 - Adaptive functioning social interactions: Farah experiences anxiety and a severe fear of being judged by others.
 She is unable to initiate social interactions and avoids responding to others substantially all the time.
 When she does interact with others, she cannot retain information or understand what the other person is saying, which markedly restricts her communication.
-For example, this occurs at a doctor's appointment. - Memory: Persistent short term memory deficits and ongoing brain fog.
+For example, this occurs at a doctor's appointment or at her son's school. - Memory: Persistent short term memory deficits and ongoing brain fog.
 Farah struggles to recall words and forgets to attend appointments, take medication, etc. Difficulty following instructions.
 This occurs substantially all of the time. - Goal-setting: Farah is unable to keep goals she has set without others holding her accountable.
 This is due to lack of motivation and significantly impairs her adaptive functioning and self-care goals.
 She is frequently isolated at home and does not attend scheduled appointments.
 This occurs substantially all the time. - Decision making: Farah is unable to make simple decisions such as what to buy at the grocery store and what to cook substantially all the time.
+This markedly restricts her adaptive functioning, especially pertaining to self-care activities.